emon-ismail/2025-Ismail-emon-personal-portfolio/README.md

 ## License

-This project is open source and available under the [MIT License](LICENSE).
+This project is licensed under the MIT License.